CubeFS Best Security Practices

 - Startup Configuration steps in CubeFS (refer to docker/run_docker4auth.sh)

-- The super administrator uses the key of authnode and can generate exclusive keys for each module through the createKey API.
-For example, the client is Ckey and the master is Skey.
-At the same time, the corresponding relationship between module ID and Key will be stored in AuthNode;
+- The super administrator uses the key of authnode and can generate exclusive keys for each module through the

-- Configure ID and Key for each module and start the service.
+At the same time, the corresponding relationship between module ID and Key will be stored in AuthNode; - Configure ID and Key for each module and start the service.

 - Expand the scope of Master interface verification The Master interface requires a significant amount of operational management at both the volume and cluster levels.
 It is essential to ensure the security of cluster management.
-To achieve this, you can enable the "authenticate" configuration on the Master.
-This will require interface operations to undergo a secondary verification of the correctness at Authnode.
+To achieve this, you can enable the

 Authorization Policies and Management